elbehary01/chuck-norris-joke-widget/README.md

-# Bootstrap 4 + WebPack 4 = Boilerplate
+# Chuck Norris API Widget

-This is a basic boilerplate using Bootstrap 4 with SCSS and WebPack, to have an easy and fast setup for new website projects to build upon.
+This is a JavaScript exercise to work with classes and APIs.
+We load jokes from the Chuck Norris API that is free to use from [http://www.icndb.com/api/](http://www.icndb.com/api/).

 ## Installation

 1. Clone the repository
-2. Run `npm install` or `yarn` on the command line
+2. Run `npm install` on the command line

 ## Build